shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/share-assets-between-projects.md

 ---

-The initial way to achieve cross-project sharing was to add a tab to the [Loader app](https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_Supervisor_Artist_sa_integrations_sa_integrations_user_guide_html#the-loader) that lists assets from a specific Asset Library project.
+Before introducing the Linked Projects field on Assets, the initial way to achieve cross-Project sharing was to add a tab to the [Loader app](https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_Supervisor_Artist_sa_integrations_sa_integrations_user_guide_html#the-loader) that lists assets from a specific Asset Library project.

 For example, to add this to the [Maya engine in the shot step environment](https://github.com/shotgunsoftware/tk-config-default2/blob/e09236bf4b91a6dd79ca5b3ef1258d0eb0afd871/env/includes/settings/tk-multi-loader2.yml#L122), you'd add this snippet: